 That’s when I had another idea.

-Could I apply stain over previous stain?
+Then I thought, could I apply stain over old stain?

 YES!
 I’m going to show you how because there ARE a few things you need to know in order to do it successfully.